 The forty years of business background helped me in developing as a music teacher.
 When I completed my Bachelor Degree in Music in 1976, I continued with my piano studio while working in the business world.

 VOLUNTEERING – MY THOUGHTS My focus for the last 20 years has been on my piano studio and students.
 We join these professional organizations to further our professionalism, to continue to learn and grow in our musical pedagogy.
 These organizations, from National, State and Local provide those developmental opportunities.
 It takes volunteers to run the organizations and develop the professional pedagogy.
 The other focus is our students.
 At all levels there are numerous programs, festivals, competitions, recitals and more…for the students.
 It takes volunteers to run these programs.

 I strongly believe in the philosophy of “tithing” and I have chosen to make the recipient of my tithe a very worthy fellowship…musical associations, teachers, and students.
 I am eager to find areas that need support, need a helping hand to make a program work, develop pedagogical tools, fellowships, and programs.
 Over the years this endeavor has brought me the opportunity to meet wonderful fellow travelers on this journey.
 I have personally sponsored many young students as they continue their musical adventures and studies.
 There are no words for the significance of the return in my life.
 I am thankful for the opportunity to be involved in programs and activities.
-I have gown so much from this adventure and the wonderful teachers, parents and students that have enriched my life.
+I have grown so much from this adventure and the wonderful teachers, parents and students that have enriched my life.